apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   // Id of RM, this will be used to identify which RM of the request comes from. string rmId = 6;

-  // RM should explicitly add job when allocation request also explictly belongs to job.
+  // RM should explicitly add application when allocation request also explictly belongs to application.
-  // This is optional if allocation request doesn't belong to a job.
-(Independent allocation) repeated AddJobRequest newJobs = 8;
+  // This is optional if allocation request doesn't belong to a application.
+(Independent allocation) repeated AddApplicationRequest newApplications = 8;

-  // RM can also remove jobs, all allocation/allocation requests associated with the job will be removed repeated RemoveJobRequest removeJobs = 9;
+  // RM can also remove applications, all allocation/allocation requests associated with the application will be removed repeated RemoveApplicationRequest removeApplications = 9;
 }

 message UpdateResponse {